ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin-short.md

 ```

 ^ - View model retrieved from AppCompatActivity VM providers.

+^ - Factory to instantiate if VM not already created.

 ^ - Activity VM store retrieved from non configuration instance in onCreate.